elliotclowes/learnt.me/Me/Money/Money Advice.md

 - Invests in the whole world, not just your country.
 - Invests nearly entirely in stocks, not bonds (debt).

-Maybe your pension provider makes it really easy for you and you can filter out the rubbish.
+Maybe your pension provider makes it really easy for you and you can filter out the actively managed rubbish.
 But if not just work your way through the list of fund options.
 Some things to look for:
 - 'World' or 'All Word' in the name.
 - The details of the fund might list a % or show a pie chart.
 This is likely the % of types of assets.
 Things like equities/stocks, bonds/debt/fixed income, commodities or cash.
 You're looking for one that has the highest % of equities/stocks (unless you're within 10-15 years of retirement.
 See 'withdrawing' below instead).
 - The fee should be listed somewhere.
 If it's below 0.50% it's likely a passive fund.
 If it's above 1% it's almost certainly actively managed and you should avoid it.